You are here:

 Come enjoy great views of the bay and one of the best birding spots in Coos County.Interpreter, binoculars and spotting scopes provided.Dress for the weather.
 Meet in the parking lot directly behind Millicoma Middle School on 4th Ave.[Max - 15 participants]FREE Questions?
 Contact Reserve Education Specialist Eric Dean at 541.888.5558 ext.
 126 or firstname.lastname@example.org

-Come watch the most critically aclaimed nature documetnary ever made.
+Come watch the most critically aclaimed nature documentary ever made.
 “Visually breath-taking, humbling, majestic television at the top of its game” USA today.
-In the second episode, go on a groundbreaking journey to the deepest parts of the ocean.
+In the fourth episode - Big Blue - explore the amazing creatures that live in the vast open ocean.
 We’ll provide the big screen, awesome sound system and fresh popcorn (FREE) Questions? contact Reserve Education Specialist Eric Dean at 541.888.5558 ext.
 126 or email@example.com

 Wade into climate science on the Oregon Coast with South Slough!
-The Reserve offers hands-on, interactive trainings for classroom teachers, pre-service teachers and non-formal educators who work closely with schools.
+The Reserve provides hands-on, interactive trainings for classroom teachers, pre-service teachers and non-formal educators who work closely with schools.

-We will use the phenomenon of ocean acidificaiton to explore causes and effects of changing atmosphere on estuaries and oceans.
+South Slough educators will use the phenomenon of sea level rise to explore causes and effects of changing atmosphere on our estuaries and oceans.

 Participating educators will receive:

 South Slough National Estuarine Research Reserve educators, scientists and partners will use field sites and research in the South Slough and Coos Bay estuaries to provide content for essential science practices and make cross-curricular connections.
-This workshop will use research from the Reserve to review climate science, and examine an unexpected data story observed by Reserve scientists.
+This workshop will use research from the Reserve to investigate aspects of climate science, as well as collect and analyze data with Reserve scientists.